cmscaltech/gpuservers/README.md

 </pre>
 if you make changes to existing image, please provide suggestion via a pull request modifying the specification file.

+If you are building on top of an existing image, you can use that image as base and the build time will be greatly reduced.
+See an example with [https://github.com/cmscaltech/gpuservers/blob/master/singularity/over_edge.singularity][building on top the edge image].

 ### Tensorflow

 Tensorflow is greedy in using GPUs and it is mandatory to use `export CUDA_VISIBLE_DEVICES=n` (where n is the index of a device, or coma separated index) to use only a selected device, if not explicitly controlled within the application.